Xigia Beach Zakynthos was a wonderful surprise during our more than two weeks on the island. It’s not only beautiful, but also healthy!

-This is the sulphur that gives the beach its name, but before you get too deterred by the scent, keep in mind that sulphur is known to help muscle and bone pain, as well as skin problems.
+This is the sulphur that gives the beach its name.
+Before you get too deterred by the scent, keep in mind that sulphur is known to help muscle and bone pain, as well as skin problems.
 You’re basically swimming in a fountain of youth, so if you must, plug your nose until you get used to the smell, jump in and enjoy the health benefits of this breathtaking beach.

 There are a few hotels and places to stay near Xigia Beach, but this isn’t what you’ll likely choose when thinking of where to stay in Zakynthos.
 The best hotels are in Zante Town, Laganas, Tsilivi and Vasilikos, but if you want to stay near Xigia Beach there are a few options.

-Xigia Beach Residence (Walking Distance): Xigia Beach Residence is walking distance to Xigia Sulphur Beach and is the closest and most affordable options you’ll likely find in the area.
-It gets a 9.8 Review and is around $60 per night in the shoulder season.
+Xigia Beach Residence (walking distance): Xigia Beach Residence is walking distance to Xigia Sulphur Beach and is the closest and most affordable option you’ll likely find in the area.
+It has a 9.7 rating and is around $60 per night in the shoulder season.
 Check out the latest prices on Booking.com.

 Best Restaurants Near Xigia Beach

 Xigia Beach is a great experience for sure.
-More than just a beach, the milky sulphur leaking into the water gives the tiny rock sheltered cove a very unique feel.
+It’s more than just a beach, with the milky sulphur leaking into the water giving the tiny rock-sheltered cove a unique feel.
 There is a bit of an odour in the air, but it’s worth it for the health benefits.

-Xigia Beach is a beach and a free spa experience all wrapped up in one so I’d definitely recommend checking it out on your next trip to Zakynthos Greece.
+Xigia is a beach and a free spa experience all wrapped up in one, so I definitely recommend checking it out on your next trip to Zakynthos Greece.